-C-2.k.
+C-2.kl.
 Hardscape Materials

-1. Except as provided in Section C-2.M.5, continuous expanses of concrete or other monolithically installed paving may not exceed 100 square feet in the right-of-way.

-2. Monolithically installed paving such as concrete may not exceed 50% of total exterior site hardscape area.

-3. Hand-placed materials such as modular pavers or natural stone must comprise a minimum of 50% of the total exterior site hardscape.

-4. At least 25% of the total exterior site hardscape must be composed of pervious concrete or permeable pavers as part of a passive landscape water harvesting system.
+- 1. Except as provided in Section C-2.M.5, continuous expanses of concrete or other monolithically installed paving may not exceed 100 square feet in the right-of-way. - 2.
+Monolithically installed paving such as concrete may not exceed 50% of total exterior site hardscape area. - 3.
+Hand-placed materials such as modular pavers or natural stone must comprise a minimum of 50% of the total exterior site hardscape. - 4.
+At least 25% of the total exterior site hardscape must be composed of pervious concrete or permeable pavers as part of a passive landscape water harvesting system.

-C-2.1.
+C-2.
 Environmentally Conscious Design Practices.

-Each project shall include three or more of the following (and the use of item 12 shall count as two toward the three required):
+Each Development project shall include three or more of the following (and the use of item

-- 1. Shade for at least 70% of parking areas. - 2.
-Shade for at least 70% of pedestrian areas. - 3.
-Direct access connections from transit stops. - 4.
-LED outdoor lighting of less than or equal to 3600 kelvin. - 5.
-Shade for Short Term Bicycle Parking Facilities. - 6.
-100% desert-adapted plant species.
-Species chosen must adhere to the Arizona

-Department of Water Resources Tucson AMA Drought Tolerant/Low Water Use Plant List.
-7. Solar panels on roof or on shade structures.

-8. Green roof with at least 4 inches of growth medium.

-11. Low-e glass better than the minimum requirement per the International Energy Conservation Code for all windows.

-12. Adaptive reuse of an existing structure.

-13. Innovative design practice such as alternative methods of energy savings or production, reduction in water use, or recycled content site paving materials.

-14. Reclaimed water from municipal source or harvested from mechanical systems and treated for landscaping.
+- 12 shall count as two toward the three required): - 1.
+Provide sShade for at least 70% of parking areas. - 2.
+Provide sShade for at least 70% of pedestrian areas. - 3.
+Provide dDirect access connections from transit stops. - 4.
+Use LED outdoor lighting of less than or equal to 3600 kelvin. - 5.
+Provide sShade for Short Term Bicycle Parking Facilities. - 6.
+Provide-100% desert-adapted plant species.
+Species chosen must adhere to the Arizona Department of Water Resources Tucson AMA Drought Tolerant/Low Water Use Plant List. - 7.
+Provide sSolar panels on roof or on shade structures. - 8.
+Provide gGreen roof with at least 4 inches of growth medium. - 9.
+Provide porous concrete or permeable paving adjacent to planting areas. - 10.
+Provide vegetated "greenwalls" (covered by live plant material) or trellises. - 11.
+Provide ILow-e glass better than the minimum requirement per the International Energy Conservation Code for all windows. - 12.
+Adaptive reuse of an existing structure. - 13.
+Incorporate il novative design practice such as alternative methods of energy savings or production, reduction in water use, or recycled content site paving materials. - 14.
+Use rReclaimed water from municipal source or harvested from mechanical systems and treated for landscaping.

-C-2.m.
+C-2.mn.
 Modifications of Underlying Development Standards

-Except as provided in Subsection n below, the requirements in the following sections of the UDC may be modified up to 25 percent of the dimension amount permitted by the underlying zoning: Article 6, Dimensional Standards and Measurements; Section 7.4, Motor Vehicle & Bicycle Parking; Section 7.5, Off-Street Loading; and Section 7.6, Landscaping and Screening.
+Except as provided in Subsection Pn below, the requirements in the following sections of the UDC may be modified up to 25 percent of the dimension amount permitted by the underlying zoning: Article 6, Dimensional Standards and Measurements; Section 7.4, Motor Vehicle & Bicycle Parking; Section 7.5, Off-Street Loading; and Section 7.6, Landscaping and Screening.
 Section 7.7, Native Plant Preservation, may not be modified.

-C-2.n.
+C-2.no.
 Exceptions